February 2019 update

 The GPC has published updated guidance to practices.
 The guidance provides more definitive advice on conscientious objection, flagging records and responses to initial requests for a report.
 It is clearly stated in the guidance that conscientious objections are not required to arrange for alternative provision of a report but they may wish to do so.

-The new guidance advises that BMA GPC do not recommend flagging notes due to the imprecise nature of flags, the lack of clear protocols of their appropriate removal and the absence of reliable software to facilitate the surveillance and cross-referencing flags with diagnosis of concern.
-It does mention that discussions with the Home Office are ongoing on this issue.
+While the BMA supports the principle of flagging and reminds doctors of their duty of care to the public to raise concerns where they are apparent, they are keen stress that due to the imprecise nature of flags, the lack of clear protocols for their appropriate removal and the absence of reliable software to facilitate the surveillance and cross-referencing of flags with diagnoses of concern, that they continue to have concerns about the flagging process and will continue to work with the Home Office to resolve this pressing question.

 It remains clear, as in previous guidance that GPs should respond to the police regardless of their stance on the new system and that replying or delaying their response puts them at clinical risk.
 5 sample letters are provided to assist GPs responding to initial request for reports, ‘depending on a GPs professional and/or ethical position’.